Justice Stephen Breyer, an influential liberal on the Supreme Court, to retire

 While in Washington, he met Joanna Hare, the daughter of a British viscount.
 They were married, had three children, and Mrs. Breyer went on to have a distinguished career in Boston at the Dana Farber Clinic, where she was a psychologist counseling young cancer patients and their families.

-Her husband would spend decades as a professor at Harvard Law School, but with several stints in Washington — in the Justice Department's antitrust division, as assistant prosecutor in the investigation of the Watergate scandal, and as chief counsel for the Senate Judiciary Committee, then chaired by Sen. Edward Kennedy, D-Mass.
+Her husband would spend decades as a professor at Harvard Law School, but with several stints in Washington — in the Justice Department's antitrust division, as assistant prosecutor in the investigation of the Watergate scandal and as chief counsel for the Senate Judiciary Committee, then chaired by Sen. Edward Kennedy, D-Mass.

 Kennedy wanted results and he taught Breyer an important lesson about forging consensus.
-"He'd tell us, 'Don't worry so much about credit,' " Breyer recalled. "'Credit is something where, if you succeed, there will be plenty of credit to go around, and if you fail, who wants the credit!'"
+"He'd tell us, 'Don't worry so much about credit,' " Breyer recalled. "'Credit is something where, if you succeed, there will be plenty of credit to go around, and if you fail, who wants the credit!' "

 While working for the committee, Breyer helped enact legislation that deregulated the airline industry and legislation to make federal criminal sentencing more uniform.